balhoff/programming-owl/ProgrammingOWL.md

 ```

 Here we convert all the properties and filler class expressions used in existential restrictions in ZFA into a set of string representations.
 Importing the converters from `JavaConverters` lets us call `asScala` on Java collections, to make them work in Scala for-comprehensions.
 The first part of the comprehension is a *generator*, which takes items from the set of axioms on the right of the `<-`, one by one.
 If the item matches the extractor pattern on the left, the variable values are used in the *yield* expression to create an item in the new collection which is stored in `texts`.

+### Learning Scowl syntax
+The best way to get an idea of how various class expressions and axioms are written in Scowl is to look through the examples provided with the distribution.
+All of the constructs from the [OWL 2 Web Ontology Language Primer](https://www.w3.org/TR/owl2-primer/) are implemented using both the [Manchester style](https://github.com/phenoscape/scowl/blob/master/src/main/scala/org/phenoscape/scowl/example/OWL2PrimerManchester.scala) and the [Functional style](https://github.com/phenoscape/scowl/blob/master/src/main/scala/org/phenoscape/scowl/example/OWL2PrimerFunctional.scala).